kmecpp/Osmium/README.md

 # Maven

-Osmium can be downloaded from Mavne Central.
+Osmium can be downloaded from Maven Central.

 	<dependency>
     	<groupId>com.kmecpp</groupId>